georgin-jose123/hexnode-web/README.md

 Challenges

-* The design of the image slider was the difficult task i had to complete when web creating this web page.Sinceit was difficult,I was determined to overcome it,and i was successful in doing so by
+* The design of the image slider was the difficult task i had to complete when web creating this web page.Since it was more challenging,I was determined to overcome it,and i was successful in doing so by using the owl carousel library within angular.